USET FOUNDATION Mission

 A reining competition essentially shows off the skills and athletic abilities necessary in the working ranch horse.
 Horses needed to be sturdy, quick, responsive, and agile to be able to herd and move cattle and other livestock across the range.

 As its name implies, the discipline of endurance tests a horse’s fitness and stamina, and a rider’s horsemanship skills, in a long-distance competitive format where the condition of the horse is paramount.

 how your donations help

 Contributions made to the USET Foundation directly support the grants that the Foundation makes to the Federation for the High Performance programs.
-Annually, the USET Foundation awards grants covering more than 50% of the High Performance program budget.
+Annually, the USET Foundation awards grants covering approximately 50% of the High Performance program budget.
 Donors may give an unrestricted gift or restrict their gift to a specific discipline.